Nurse Staffing Task Force

 The Partners for Nurse Staffing realized the importance of allowing diverse voices from across the nursing profession and healthcare the opportunity to share their views on this crisis.
 Together, they connected nurses of various backgrounds – from the bedside to the boardroom – with other healthcare and workforce experts with a shared vision of driving solutions to address the nurse staffing shortage.

-THE NURSE STAFFING THINK TANK – Short-Term Recommendations
+THE PARTNERS FOR NURSE STAFFING THINK TANK – Short Term Recommendations

 - Healthy work environments

 THE NURSE STAFFING TASK FORCE – Long Term Recommendations

 After the release of the Think Tank recommendations, the Task Force began working on long-term solutions to the nurse staffing crisis in April 2022.

 Task Force members included representatives from professional organizations and stakeholders at the national and state level, representing a broad spectrum of acute and critical care nurse specialties and practice settings.

 The Task Force provided a national forum to facilitate dialogue, drive innovative solutions that are consistent with appropriate staffing, and address critical issues of the nurse staffing crisis.
 Insight was heard from internal and external stakeholders Internal and external stakeholders shared insight on the impact staffing challenges have on nurses' morale, the work environment, health and wellness of communities they serve, and the health system overall.

 ADDRESSING STAFFING IS CRITICAL TO ENSURING QUALITY NURSING CARE

 The evidence strongly suggests appropriate nurse staffing benefits both nurses and patients.
 Nursing care has a direct impact on the overall quality of health care services.
 With appropriate staffing levels, there are reductions in: